MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

     - You can create [load test using JMeter or Grafana k6](kusto/api/load-test-cluster.md).
     - Record your results in a consumable and readily understandable format.
 1. Optimize the queries and cluster:
-    - Whether you are writing new KQL queries or converting existing queries from other languages, we recommend checking that you your queries follow [Query best practices](kusto/query/best-practices.md).
+    - Whether you're writing new KQL queries or converting existing queries from other languages, we recommend checking that your queries follow [Query best practices](kusto/query/best-practices.md).
-    - Depending on the test results, you may need to fine tune your cluster with a caching policy, partitioning policy, cluster sizing, or other optimizations.
+    - Depending on the test results, you may need to fine-tune your cluster with a caching policy, partitioning policy, cluster sizing, or other optimizations.
 For recommendations, see [Optimize for high concurrency with Azure Data Explorer](high-concurrency.md)
 1. Monitor for troubleshooting and performance:
     - For more information, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics.md).
     - For technical issues, please [create a support ticket](https://ms.portal.azure.com/#create/Microsoft.Support).